bjkemp/DesktopCommanderMCP/README.md

 Created as part of exploring Claude MCPs: https://youtube.com/live/TlbjFDbl5Us

+## Project Documentation

+The project includes the following documentation files:

+- **[PLANNING.md](PLANNING.md)** - Overview of the project architecture, coding style, and development guidelines
+- **[TASK.md](TASK.md)** - Current and upcoming development tasks, with status tracking
+- **[FAQ.md](FAQ.md)** - Comprehensive answers to frequently asked questions about the project

+For developers interested in contributing to the project, please review the PLANNING.md and TASK.md files to understand the project structure and current development priorities.

 ## DONE
 - **28-03-2025 Fixed "Watching /" JSON error** - Implemented custom stdio transport to handle non-JSON messages and prevent server crashes
 - **25-03-2025 Better code search** ([merged](https://github.com/wonderwhy-er/ClaudeDesktopCommander/pull/17)) - Enhanced code exploration with context-aware results